ThomasClemons/classification-challenge/README.md

 2. I made a prediction as to which model I expected to do better.

-> **My Prediction: Since I don't know a lot about the data and don't have an opportunity to ask any clarifying quesitons, I predict Random Forest will perform better that Logistic Regression.
+> **My Prediction: I predict Random Forest will perform better than Logistic Regression.
 In general, Random Forest seems more robust than Logistic Regression in modeling connections between the predictor values and the result.
-Random Forest uses predictions of numerous decision trees to make a final prediction, it handles linear and non-linear relationships between the variables, and handles high-dimensional data with less risk of overfitting.**
+Random Forest uses predictions of numerous decision trees to make a final prediction, it handles linear and non-linear relationships between the variables, and handles high-dimensional data with less risk of overfitting.
+Also, in reviewing the dataset information, the Baseline Model Performance illustrates that the Random Forest model is more accurate and precise than the Logistic Regression model for this dataset.**
 >

 3. I created the labels set (y) from the “spam” column, and then created the features (X) DataFrame from the remaining columns.